 Michelle has been alongside Dale since the inception of the idea of starting the wonderful Wambana program.
 Over the years she has seen it develop from idea to thesis to a base site to what it is today.
 With the development of the facilities she has also been part of the advancement of the program.
 Initially her role was small, running Reefwatch activities, but has grown to being the boy's guide in the community aspects of the program.
-These activities include Leisure Options, National Park research of Hooded Plovers and marine debris, dehydrating and cooking sessions, surf coaching and being a Wardli staff member.
+These activities include Leisure Options, sports with local Kindy kids, dune restoration, National Park research of Hooded Plovers and marine debris, dehydrating and cooking sessions, surf coaching, and being a Wardli staff member.